michaelJwilson/CalicoST/README.md

 2. Assigns each spot a clone label indicating whether the spot is primarily normal cells or a cancer clone with an aberration copy number profile.
 3. Infers a phylogeny relating the identified cancer clones as well as a phylogeography that combines genetic evolution and spatial dissemination of clones.
 4. Handles normal cell admixture in SRT technologies that are not single-cell resolution (e.g. 10x Genomics Visium) to ensure more accurate allele-specific copy numbers and cancer clones.
 5. Simultaneously analyzes multiple regions or aligned SRT slices from the same tumor.

 # System requirements
 The package has been tested on the following Linux operating systems: SpringdaleOpenEnterprise 9.2 (Parma) and CentOS Linux 7 (Core).
-Apple silicon installs can be facilitated with Rosetta emulation of the x86 instruction set, see e.g. [here](https://taylorreiter.github.io/2022-04-05-Managing-multiple-architecture-specific-installations-of-conda-on-apple-M1/) - note, brew install iterm2 as duplication of the terminal app. is no longer supported.

 # Installation
 First, setup a conda environment from the `environment.yml` file:
 ```
 cd CalicoST

-conda config --add channels conda-forge
-conda config --add channels bioconda

 conda env create -f environment.yml --name calicost_env